-This function performs non hierarchical clustering on the Affinity Propagation algorithm.
+This function performs non-hierarchical clustering using the Affinity Propagation algorithm.

 Usage